ITR Filing Deadline Missed?

 Types of Income from Mutual Fund Units and Their Taxability

 • Dividend: The existing income tax law previously imposed a tax on the dividend (DDT) paid by fund houses (Asset Management Companies) on behalf of investors.
 However, the Budget 2020 abolished the DDT.
 Since the fiscal year 2020-21, dividend income has become taxable for the recipient/investor.
-Despite this change, the recently inserted Section 194K in the Finance Act 2021 necessitates mutual funds to deduct TDS on dividends exceeding ₹5,000 for unitholders.
+Despite this change, the recently inserted Section 194K TDS in the Finance Act 2021 necessitates mutual funds to deduct TDS on dividends exceeding ₹5,000 for unitholders.
 This provision demonstrates the authorities' commitment to streamlining and regulating the taxation process for dividend income in mutual funds.

 • Capital Gains: Under the existing income tax law, capital gains are taxable in the hands of the taxpayer.
 Long-term capital gains from equity-oriented mutual funds incur a tax rate of 10% if the gains exceed ₹1 lakh within a year.
 On the other hand, short-term capital gains from equity-oriented mutual funds, which are subject to Securities Transaction Tax (STT), are taxed at 15%.

-However, the recent addition of Section 194K in the Finance Act of 2021 does not mandate mutual funds to deduct TDS on capital gains arising from the redemption of units by unitholders.
-This provision marks a deliberate decision by the authorities to maintain a streamlined approach to the taxation of capital gains from mutual funds, ensuring clarity and consistency in the tax framework.
+However, the recent addition of Section 194K TDS in the Finance Act of 2021 does not mandate mutual funds to deduct TDS on capital gains arising from the redemption of units by unitholders.
+This provision marks a calculated decision by the authorities to maintain a streamlined approach to the taxation of capital gains from mutual funds, ensuring clarity and consistency in the tax framework.

 • Deductor: Mutual funds distributing dividends to equity mutual fund investors are required to deduct TDS on these dividends.
 The deductor is responsible for depositing the TDS with the government.